psnavega/microsservice-send-communication/README.md

 }
 ```

+## Contribution

+- Open a new branch like gitflow.
+Example: \`feature/what-your-branch-does\`.
+- When finished, open a Merge Request (MR) to the \`develop\` branch and handle the card on the Asana/Jira board to advise that you have finished and wait for a reviewer.

 ## Executing testing within Docker

 Once the container is up and running, execute the following command ***within the container application shell***